Exauce-Malula/Generic_Data_Structures/README.md

 - Hash Map

 # Completed Structures
-As of the 14th April 2025, no data structure has been completed.
+As of the 7th August 2025, only the dynamic array has been completed.
+However, it has yet to be tested.